SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \subsection{fMoW RGB (temporal)}

-\paragraph{Main experiments} We perform image-sequence classification on the temporal version of fMoW RGB to evaluate our temporal SatMAE.
+\paragraph{Main experiments} We perform image-sequence classification on the temporal version of fMoW RGB to evaluate our temporal \model{}.
 The temporal fMoW consists of co-located image sequences with a length of 3.
-As shown in Table \ref{tab:temporal_table1}, SatMAE surpasses the previous state-of-the-art by 4.48\%, and also improves the non-temporal result by 2.06\% in terms of top 1 classification accuracy.
-We can observe from the second last row that this gain is not from the larger model to handle sequences of data.
-Naively stacking the image sequences in the channel dimension performs even worse than the non-temporal SatMAE.
-Again, the pre-trained model is crucial for the ViT to achieve high performance over ResNet50.
+As seen in \cref{tab:temporal_table1}, \model{} surpasses the previous state-of-the-art by 4.48\% and improves the non-temporal result by 2.06\% in top 1 classification accuracy.
+We also outperform UTAE \cite{garnot2021panoptic}, a SITS state-of-the-art, by 18\%.
+We can observe from rows 5-8 that this gain is not from the larger model to handle sequences of data.
+Naively stacking the image sequences in the channel dimension performs even worse than the non-temporal \model{}.
+Again, \model{} pre-training is crucial for ViT to outperform ResNet50.
+Training details are in \cref{sec:details_fmow_rgb_temporal}.

-\paragraph{Ablation studies} Table \ref{tab:temporal_ablation} provides a comprehensive ablation study on the components of our temporal SatMAE.
-We can see that the performance mainly comes from using temporal encoding and adopting the independent masking strategy instead of consistent masking as suggested in VideoMAE \cite{videomae}.
-Interestingly, the consistent cropping option slightly hurts the performance, indicating the model does not rely on image sequences to be perfectly spatially-aligned.
-In addition, applying test-time augmentations similar to \cite{ayush2021geography} brings considerable improvement.
+\paragraph{Ablation studies} Table \ref{tab:temporal_ablation} provides a comprehensive ablation study on the components of temporal \model{}.
+We see that improved performance is mainly due to the temporal encoding and adopting \textit{independent masking} rather than the consistent masking strategy suggested in VideoMAE \cite{videomae}.
+Interestingly, consistent cropping slightly decreases performance, indicating that the model does not rely on perfectly spatially-aligned image sequences.
+In addition, using test-time augmentations similar to \cite{ayush2021geography} is beneficial.
+Further ablations on mask ratio $p_m$ and patch size $P$ are in \cref{sec:details_temporal_mask_patch_ablation}.